 When you make a claim, depending on your policy, there could be a waiting period.

-An income protection waiting period is the time you must wait from, when you become unable to work due to accident or illness, to the time you become eligible to receive your income protection benefit payments.
-Depending on your policy, waiting periods can range from 14 days up to 720 days.
+An income protection waiting period is the time you must wait from when you become unable to work due to accident or illness, to the time you become eligible to receive your income protection benefit payments.
+Depending on your policy, waiting periods can range from 14 days up to two years.
 Income Protection claims are paid one month in arrears.